HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/howtoc4model.md

 You can add any folders you want to exclude in the end.

-Inside the .classdiagrams folder you will find all the separate class diagrams and a combined class diagram.
+Inside the <code>.classdiagrams</code> folder you will find all the separate class diagrams and a combined class diagram.

 ## Conclusion